-The following page provides the definitive reference for RTTOV v13 coefficient files: <a href="https://nwp-saf.eumetsat.int/site/software/rttov/download/coefficients/coeffici
+The following page provides the definitive source for RTTOV v13 coefficient files: https://nwp-saf.eumetsat.int/site/software/rttov/download/coefficients/coefficient-download/

 The coefficients files are read in using the rttov_read_coefs subroutine.
 If Principal Component (PC), cloud or aerosol simulations are being performed, the additional associated coefficients for those simulations are read in the same call.